 To improve access and affordability, we need donor support for our endowed and annual scholarships.
 While growing, these donor-funded scholarships continue to support a small percentage of our student population.
 You can help to provide additional funding where it is most needed for students.
 Learn More.

-Storage, maintenance, and preservation of the GVSU art collection all cost something.
 While our vision is unlimited, our resources are not.
 We need gifts from donors to provide stable support and fully realize the potential of our borderless museum.
 Learn More.

 Support the university’s highest priorities for students each year.